 The last step in cultivating your personal style is to get creative.
-We are going to put together a one-page Style Guide.
-This will clearly define your unique style.
+We are going to put together a one-page Personal Style Guide that will clearly define your unique style.
 It will help you shop smart and give you the tools to always feel your best.
 Don’t forget there’s room for experimentation.

 Your personal style will evolve over time as you grow, but it will remain the same at its core – your style is an extension of you.

 In understanding your style, I hope you come to appreciate yourself more deeply and discover a little more of who you are.
 Above all, I hope you can feel wonderful in your clothes and even better in your skin, loving what you wear and who you are – and having fun, experimenting and playing with clothes as part of this journey.